iFrame payment form

 Deprecation

-For customers not using iframe-v1, or iframe-stable, Spreedly has implemented a deprecation plan where all versions that are more than 3 months out of date will be removed from service.
-This ensures that all customers are on recent versions with the latest security updates.
-We strongly recommended implementing one of our regularly updated release channels as they will always be up to date.
-The only exception to this policy is iframe-1.93 as it is the last version supporting Internet Explorer.
+For customers not using iframe-v1, or iframe-stable, Spreedly has implemented a deprecation plan where all versions that are more than 3 months out of date will be removed from active maintenance.
+At 12 months after the initial deploy date, versions are fully removed from service and deprecated.
+This means that merchants using numbered versions of the iframe should expect to update their script tag at least once per year.
+This policy ensures that all customers are on recent versions with the latest security updates.

 Scheduled releases